 Driving through Bulgaria, Serbia and Croatia was fine, although I was stopped and boarded in Croatia.
 The authorities were cracking down on tobacco and alcohol smuggling from Serbia.
 My three bottles of Greek wine, remained well hidden.

 Travelling on motorways across Europe is not the best way to see a country, but it can inspire future trips.
 I’m not sure I would be in a hurry to visit Serbia or Bulgaria, but I would like to see more of Croatia and definitely Slovenia.
 Slovenia is beautiful, it resembles Austria more than it does the other former Yugoslavian countries.

-I reached Bled (Lake Bled) within 24 hours and headed for my first choice campsite, situated just off the lake.
-Unfortunately, it was full, but there was space in my second choice, which was five kms outside of the town.
-Camping Sobec, was a great campsite, the facilities were good, although they charge for filling up fresh water at the motorhome service point.
-I again found the friendliness of fellow campers to be warm, I was chatting to the fruit selling girl when a lady came over and started chatting to me about travelling.
-It seems everyone has a travel story that they want to tell.
+I reached Lake Bled 24 hours after leaving Delphi and headed for my first choice campsite.
+Unfortunately, it was full, but there was space in my second choice, which was five kms outside the town.
+Camping Sobec, was great and the facilities were excellent, but they do charge for filling up fresh water.
+I again found the friendliness of fellow travellers to be warm, it seems everyone has a story that they want to tell.

 Bled Castle (Blejski Grad) overlooks the lake and is situated on a cliff top.
 Built in the 11th century, the castle is now home to a museum.